znsio/specmatic-documentation/documentation/best_practices.md

     * One single place to look at for all the APIs.
     * Common structures and datatypes that are declared in the Background section can be re-used across many scenarios.
 * Disadvantages / Smells
-    * The .qontract file can become large and becomes a scroll hell.
+    * The .spec file can become large and becomes a scroll hell.
     * All the developers update the same file, resulting in a larger number of merge conflics.

-### One API endpoint per .qontract file
+### One API endpoint per .spec file

 High complexity of API endpoints may result in too much information stuffed into a single contract file.
 This often happens when the data structures in the request or response payloads are very deep.
 When faced with such an API end point, put the definition of the API into a file by itself.

 * Advantages
-    * Easier to comprehend .qontract files
+    * Easier to comprehend .spec files
 * Disadvantages / Smells
-    * Common structures / datatypes across endpoints have to be duplicated (because we cannot import one .qontract file inside another)
+    * Common structures / datatypes across endpoints have to be duplicated (because we cannot import one .spec file inside another)

 ### Multiple scenarios per endpoint